daptin/daptin/docs_markdown/docs/apis/crud.md

  - State management

-All endpoints are protected using the JWT token.
+All endpoints allow authentication using the Authorization Header.

 ## API Overview